 Father and son Rarawai c.
 1935

-In an interesting historical aside, the New Zealand Herald of 30 March 1940, under the banner Victory Tribute, reported on “the presentation to HMS Achilles of a silver tankard, commemorating the River Plate engagement against the Graf Spee, in which the ship took a prominent part, was made yesterday by Captain VR Abrahams on behalf of the Fiji Defence Force.
+In an interesting historical aside, the New Zealand Herald of 30 March 1940, under the banner “Victory Tribute”, reported on “The presentation to HMS Achilles of a silver tankard, commemorating the River Plate engagement against the Graf Spee, in which the ship took a prominent part, was made yesterday by Captain VR Abrahams on behalf of the Fiji Defence Force.
 The tankard, which is decorated with the arms of the force, bears the inscription: ‘To HMS Achilles from the 1st Battalion, Fiji Defence Force, to commemorate the victory of the River Plate.’

 In making the presentation to Captain W E Parry, commanding the Achilles, Captain Abrahams described how, on receipt of the news of the Graf Spee engagement, all work ceased in Fiji for a day, and those who knew Fiji would be able to imagine the celebrations that took place.
 He felt it was an honour to set foot on board a ship whose deeds were hallowed by her recent victory.

-Captain Parry asked Captain Abrahams to thank Major C Brewster, commanding officer of the 1St Battalion, Fiji Defence Force, for the handsome gift.
+Captain Parry asked Captain Abrahams to thank Major C Brewster, Commanding Officer of the 1St Battalion, Fiji Defence Force, for the handsome gift.
 He said all his officers appreciated the great voluntary effort made by all ranks of the Fiji force.
 All in the Achilles look forward to revisiting Suva.
 Following the presentation Captain Abrahams lunched on board with Captain Parry.”

-My grandfather’s fluency in Fijian and Hindi sees him recruited by the Civil Aviation Authority of New Zealand (1948-1955) to take charge of labour relations during the construction of the new Nadi International Airport.
+My grandfather’s fluency in Fijian and Hindi saw him recruited by the Civil Aviation Authority of New Zealand (1948-1955) to take charge of labour relations during the construction of the new Nadi International Airport.